Monotone additive statistics: Preferences Over Gambles

 We next show that under these axioms, the two preference relations must be represented by monotone additive statistics.
-Moreover, the statistic must be the same for both agents. \begin{theorem} Two preference $\succeq_1,\succeq_2$ on $L^\infty$ satisfy Axioms~\ref{ax:cont-gambles}, \ref{ax:R-W} and \ref{ax:responsiveness} (i.e., continuity, consistency of combined choices and responsiveness) if and only if there exists a monotone additive statistic that represents both $\succeq_1$ and $\succeq_2$. \end{theorem}
+Moreover, the statistic must be the same for both agents. \begin{theorem} Two preference $\succeq_1,\succeq_2$ on $L^\infty$ satisfy Axioms~\ref{ax:R-W}, \ref{ax:cont-gambles}, and \ref{ax:responsiveness} if and only if there exists a monotone additive statistic that represents both $\succeq_1$ and $\succeq_2$. \end{theorem}

 Thus, when individual choices are not coordinated, their combination will, in general, lead to violations of stochastic dominance, even when agents' choices concern independent decision problems.
 The theorem singles out preferences represented by monotone additive statistics as the only class of preferences that are robust to this lack of coordination.